redcartel/node-express-starter-2022/README.md

 Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.js

-`npm run dev` - run the development server
+`npm run dev` - Run the development server.

+`npm test` - Run tests.

-`npm test` - run the tests
+`npm test:watch` - Run tests when files update.

-`npm run build` - does nothing, but required by some deployment environments
+`npm run build` - Builds the server.

-`npm start` - run the server
+`npm start` - Runs the server.
 ## Opinions:

-    - ES6 modules & imports that look like `import module from 'src/directory/file'`
+    - ES6 modules & imports that look like `import module from 'src/directory/file'` rather than relative paths.

     - json, cors, helmet, and morgan by default.

     - Error handling & 404 middleware are custom and modifiable.

-    - Integration tests for endpoints.
+    - Jest & supertest for simple tests of endpoints.

-    - Not using semicolons is easier than to consistently using them.

     - Node 14 as a minimum standard.